Looped Ribbons of Buttercream with Hydrangea- Video!

 Petal tips: We used a Wilton 104 for the looped buttercream, and a Wilton 2D for the hydrangea.

 Coloring Gel: Americolor Deep Pink, Avocado Green & Leaf Green

 Ribbon (lightly greased with vegetable shortening) - optional

 Misc.: As always, you'll need cake boards for each tier and one within the double barrel, bubble tea straws for support within the double barrel and beneath the 4" tier.

-The larger petal tip 125 works well with this technique also.
-For this cake, we wanted to go with the more delicate look of the 104.
+The larger petal tip 125 should work for this technique also.
+We wanted to go with the more delicate, lighter look of the 104.